rc-tsai/gis-portfolio/projects/ArcGIS Pro ModelBuilder.md

     else:
         return "Rural"
 ```
-- Use feature to point to generate 2020 census tract centroid
+- Utilize the "Feature to Point" tool to generate centroids for the 2020 census tracts
-- Perform spatial join using 2020 census tract centroid as target feature and 2010 census tract polygon as join feature
+- Perform a spatial join, using the 2020 census tract centroids as the target feature and the 2010 census tract polygons as the join feature
-- Now we classify 2020 census tract into three categories
+- We now classify the 2020 census tracts into three categories

 <br>

 ### _Assign time decay coefficient to the corresponding census tract_
-We estimate travel time decay coefficient [here](../miscellaneous/Time-decay-coefficient-for-gravity-based-job-accessibility-index.ipynb).
-The time decay coefficients can be thought as penalizing the desirability of jobs that are further away than the closer jobs, meaning that the desirability of job and distance from job seeker's residential location is inverse relationship.
+I estimate the travel time decay coefficient [here](../miscellaneous/Time-decay-coefficient-for-gravity-based-job-accessibility-index.ipynb).
+Time decay coefficients are used to penalize the desirability of jobs that are located further away relative to closer ones, indicating an inverse relationship between the desirability of a job and the distance from the job seeker's residential location.
 To assign the corresponding coefficient:

 - I add a text field 'TimeDecay_Beta' in the result of spatial join done in previous step
 - Calculate the field by using:
 ```python